Old joke setup:

-- Teenage Mutant Ninja Turtles the 2003 series, pilot episode.
-Splinter says "walk this way."
-Michelangelo begins the obvious joke.
-Donatello smacks him upside the head with his bo staff.
+- In the Teenage Mutant Ninja Turtles'2003 series' pilot episode, Splinter says "walk this way".
+Michelangelo begins the obvious joke, but cuts the gag off after an unamused Donatello smacks him upside the head with his bo staff.

 - Done to death with the Red Guy from Cow and Chicken.
 Especially remarkable since he has one of the silliest walks imaginable.
 If you could call jumping on your buttocks 'walking' that is.

 - Danger Mouse got in on it, too.
-One episode had Colonel K meet with DM and Penfold, and the Colonel told them to "Step this way" to the meeting room and walking with an odd waddling walk.
-Penfold starts to imitate him and DM says reproachfully "Penfold...", to which Penfold replies "Ah, you never let me have fun".
+"All Fall Down" had Colonel K meet with DM and Penfold, and the Colonel told them to "Walk this way" to the scene of the crime at Puttingham-Down Research Centre and walking with an odd waddling walk.
+Penfold starts to imitate him and DM says reproachfully "Penfold...", to which Penfold replies "Oh, chief...you are a spoil sport!"